In this Power BI Tutorial, we will learn what is Power BI Clustered Column Chart? Also, we will discuss:

 Power BI Clustered Column Chart

 On Power BI, the Clustered column chart is useful to display the comparison of multiple series as in the vertical axis.
-We can describe as a Clustered Column Chart is used to represents the vertical bars of multiple regions against a single Metric.
+We can describe as a Clustered Column Chart is used to represent the vertical bars of multiple regions against a single Metric.

 Read: Power BI Export Data